MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/azure-services-wizard.md

 Beginning with Current Branch version 1706, the **Azure Services Wizard** is used to simplify the process of configuring the Azure services you use with Configuration Manager.

-This wizard provides a common configuration experience by using an **Azure AD web app registration** to provide subscription and configuration details and authenticate against Azure AD.
+This wizard provides a common configuration experience by using an **Azure AD web app registration** to provide subscription and configuration details and authenticate communications with Azure AD.
 The web app replaces entering this same information each time you set up a new Configuration Manager component or service with Azure.

 The following Azure services can be configured using the Azure Services wizard:
 -   **Cloud Management**